Gerbach

 Gerbach is a municipality in the Donnersbergkreis district, in Rhineland-Palatinate, Germany.

 Geography

-The village is situated on the Appelbach in the North Palatinate Highlands northwest of the Donnersberg between Kaiserslautern and Bad Kreuznach.
+The village is located on the Appelbach in the North Palatinate Highlands, northwest of the Donnersberg, between Kaiserslautern and Bad Kreuznach.

 Gerbach also includes the residential areas Althof, Kahlenbergweiher, Köhlerhof and Schneebergerhof.[2]
 The Campingpark Pfalz is also located in the municipal area.

 History

-The first documentary mention was made in 1192.
-Until the end of the 18th century Gerbach belonged to the county of Falkenstein.
+The first written record dates back to 1192.
+Until the end of the 18th century, Gerbach belonged to the county of Falkenstein.

-In 1794 the left bank of the Rhine was occupied in the First Coalition War.
-From 1798 to 1814 Gerbach belonged to the canton of Kirchheim (also called Kirchheimbolanden) in the department of Donnersberg.
-As a result of the Congress of Vienna he was Bavarian from 1816 to 1945.
-After the Second World War, Gerbach was part of the French occupation zone and was incorporated into the newly formed state of Rhineland-Palatinate in 1946.
+The First Coalition War took over the left bank of the Rhine in 1794.
+From 1798 to 1814, Gerbach belonged to the canton of Kirchheim (also called Kirchheimbolanden) in the department of Donnersberg.
+As a result of the Congress of Vienna, he was Bavarian from 1816 to 1945.
+In 1946, the newly formed state of Rhineland-Palatinate incorporated Gerbach, which had been part of the French occupation zone after the Second World War.